scherbakovandrey/Url-Shortener/README.md

 Tests
 -----

-Execute this command to run tests:
+Execute these commands to run tests:

 ```bash
 $ cd url-shortener/